Lee Simpson at Hoopla

 • Keith Johnstone.

-• Helping the audience experience the emotion.
+• Allowing the audience to experience the emotion.

 • Building atmospheres on stage.